 We also serve as administrator to the 2014 Securitization Issuer under an administration agreement, which includes customary representations, warranties and covenants.

-At December 31, 2014, the 2021 Asset Backed Notes had an outstanding principal balance of \$129.3 million.
+At both December 31, 2015 and December 31, 2014, the 2021 Asset-Backed Notes had an outstanding principal balance of \$129.3 million.